 ByBox is entirely committed to complying with Data Protection Legislation, in order to protect the personal privacy of all individuals whose data we hold.
 ByBox group companies are registered, with the Information Commissioner’s Office, as Data Controllers (our registration number is: Z815832X).
 This policy outlines how ByBox will comply with Data Protection obligations when handling personal data relating to ByBox customers and other third parties.

 When we handle personal data under contract with our business customers and other third parties (e.g. users’ delivery details that are passed to us by business customers), as a processor, we have specific legal obligations to protect that data.
 ByBox is committed to ensuring all personal data relating to its customers and other third parties is handled securely and with proper regard for their privacy.
-Compliance with this policy will help ensure that all personal data held by ByBox is handled lawfully.
+Compliance with this policy will help ensure that all personal data held by ByBox are handled lawfully.

 All ByBox staff are required to comply with this Policy.
 Compliance with this policy is a condition of employment and any deliberate breach of this policy will result in disciplinary action, which may include dismissal and possible prosecution.